andrei-pmbcn/faith/src/encounter/README.md

 of its holder's holder and so on, will be used to determine this instead.

-The element may also have a **finished**, an **active** and an **alive** attribute, which selects entities to target based on their given finished and active states.
+The element may also have a **finished**, an **active** and an **alive** attribute, which selects entities to target based on their given finished, active and alive states.
 If the entity's creation has been completed, it is finished.
-If the entity is active, it can perform actions or be used (and is a character or item).
+If the entity is active, it can perform actions (if it is a character) or be used (if it is an item).
 If the entity is alive, it processes all effects applied to it (by default, no effects affect dead entities).

-The element must contain text content that consists of one of the following options, stating the type of the designated target or holder.
-Some of these options may be disabled for some types of entities that have the element.
+The element must contain a **targetType** attribute set to one of the following values, which further filter the designated target or holder.

 `encounter` - the encounter itself

-`side` - the side designated by the `side` attribute.
+`side` - the side or sides designated by the `side` attribute.

 `self` - the entity that holds the `<target>` or `<holder>` element

-`target` - the target of the effect or action.
+`target` - the target of the `<effect>` or `<action>` element ultimately holding the `<target>` or `<holder>` element.
 If the action has multiple targets, all will be included.
-Effects created by an action with multiple targets each have one target, i.e. one of the action's targets.
+Effects created by an action with multiple targets each have one target, i.e. one of the action's targets. `target` is the default for the `<target>` element inside effects.

 `holder` - the entity that holds the entity that holds the `<target>` or `<holder>` element; the default for the `<holder>` element inside properties.

+`holder2` - the second-order holder, i.e. the entity that holds the entity that holds the entity that holds the `<target>` or `<holder>` element.

+`holder3` - the third-order holder.

 `ultimateHolder` - the last in the chain of entities (not the side) that hold the next entities in the chain and ultimately hold the entity with the